marzocchi/iterm-notify/README.md

 1. Source `init.sh` in your shell initialization file
 1. Start `notify.py` from iTerm2's Scripts menu (Scripts > AutoLaunch > notify.py)
 1. Copy the identity file and `init.sh` (and source it!) on any other machine you want to receive notifications from.
+1. For Bash: [bash-preexec][bash-preexec] (bundled with iTerm2's shell integration)

 Supported shells
 ---

-iTerm-notify should work with any shell that provides hooks to invoke functions before a command is executed and after it is finished.
-Zsh provides `preexec`/`precmd` [hooks][zsh-hooks] and is supported out of the box.
+iTerm-notify works out of the box with Zsh as it provides builtin  `preexec`/`precmd` [hooks][zsh-hooks].
 In Bash, [bash-preexec][bash-preexec] (which is bundled with iTerm2's shell integration) is required and must be loaded before `init.sh`.

-Users of other shells can roll out their own integration:
+Users of other shells can try to make it work by rolling out their own integration:

 - `iterm-notify before-command COMMAND_LINE` must be called before executing every command, passing whatever the user typed on the prompt as the first argument